Build Your Home

 - An appraisal will need to be done to assess the value of the project.

-VA Single Close Construction Loan FAQs
+VA OTC Construction Loan FAQs

 Financing the build and long-term mortgage of your new home is an important step in beginning this process.
-It’s ok to have questions.
-We’ve compiled answers to the frequently asked ones, but don’t hesitate to ask more.
+It's ok to have questions.
+We've compiled answers to the frequently asked ones, but don't hesitate to ask more.
+Feel free to join our official group for even more answers!

 Because these loans are government-backed by the FHA, interest rates are kept competitively low and borrowers can make a minimum down payment of only 3.5%.

-With an FHA single close construction loan, you can finance the purchase of your lot, the construction of your new home, and the long-term mortgage that will be needed to afford your home once it’s built.
+With an FHA OTC Construction loan, you can finance the purchase of your lot, the construction of your new home, and the long-term mortgage that will be needed to afford your home once it's built.
+This streamlines the process, allowing you to close on your home loan once, rather than having to secure two or more separate loans for each stage of the process.

 The Financing Process